rgsurgtech-tech/scrublifepro/replit.md

 ## Overview

-Scrub Life Pro is a comprehensive mobile reference guide and professional community hub designed specifically for surgical technologists.
-The application provides quick access to procedure guides, instrumentation references, and community knowledge sharing.
-It features a subscription-based model with multiple tiers (free, standard, premium) and emphasizes a premium medical aesthetic with glassmorphism design elements.
+Scrub Life Pro is a comprehensive mobile reference guide and professional community hub for surgical technologists.
+It provides quick access to procedure guides, instrumentation references, and community knowledge sharing.
+The application features a subscription-based model (free, standard, premium) and emphasizes a premium medical aesthetic with glassmorphism design elements.
+The business vision is to offer a vital, accessible resource that enhances professional practice and community engagement within the surgical technology field.

 ## User Preferences